Interested in the faculty members behind our programs? Get to know them through our monthly faculty spotlight.

-Recently, I have been expanding my own research line at CUW by collaborating with Dr. Kathy Lemley in a study investigating how exercise can relieve pain by walking backwards on a treadmill.
+Recently, I have been expanding my own research line at CUW by collaborating with Dr. Kathy Lemley in a study investigating how exercise can relieve pain by walking backward on a treadmill.
 We will be presenting our research at a national conference this month.

 What do you love most about Concordia?